Skip to main content

 GoalQuery

-People discussing a pain point"struggling with" OR "how do you handle" your_topic lang:en
+Pain-point discussion"struggling with" OR "how do you handle" [topic] lang:en

 cursor = None